 Committee to End the New Jim Crow

 The mission of the Committee to End the New Jim Crow (CENJC) is to end mass incarceration through educating ourselves about the ways the criminal justice system perpetuates racial and economic hierarchies and to take action to contribute to efforts to change laws, policies, and programs that create mass incarceration.
-We hold monthly meetings on the fourth Wednesday averaging at least a dozen attendees.
-In an effort to educate the congregation and visitors about the activities of our committee, we have a table each Sunday in the Atrium.
-The committee takes turns staffing the table and updating the information.
+We hold monthly meetings, usually on the fourth Wednesday, averaging at least a dozen attendees.
+In an effort to educate the congregation and visitors about the activities of our committee, we have a table each Sunday in the Atrium and contribute to or lead worship services periodically.
 Initiatives of the committee are summarized below.

 Black Lives Matter Sign: A task force was appointed by the Board, with members from the CENJC, the Diversity and Inclusion Team, and the Board, with the primary objective of getting a permanent sign and continuing to educate the congregation with regard to why we support Black Lives Matter.
 In March, we installed and dedicated a banner on the front of our church that proclaims that we are a congregation that believes that Black Lives Matter.

-Activities with other organizations and faith-based communities: CENJC has continued to work closely with Michigan Collaborative to End Mass Incarceration (MI-CEMI), Citizens Alliance on Prisons and Public Spending (CAPPS), Citizens for Prison Reform (CPS) and other faith-based communities.
-UU Lansing has generously provided space for these groups and their meetings and we send members to their meetings.
-CENJC has annual, paid, memberships in CAPPS and CPR funded by the Social Justice Committee of UU Lansing.
+Activities with other organizations and faith-based communities: CENJC has continued to work closely with Michigan Collaborative to End Mass Incarceration (MI-CEMI), Safe and Just Michigan (formerly called CAPPS), Citizens for Prison Reform (CPS), and several faith-based communities.
+UU Lansing provides space for these groups and their meetings, and we send members to their meetings.
+CENJC has annual, paid, memberships in Safe and Just Michigan and Citizens for Prison Reform, funded by the Social Justice Committee of UU Lansing.

-Donations of books to jails and prisons: CENJC has coordinated book collections and delivered these books to Ingham County Jail, Ingham County Juvenile Center and Eaton County Jail.
+Donations of books to jails and prisons: CENJC coordinates book collections several times each year and delivers these books to Ingham County Jail, Ingham County Juvenile Center, and Eaton County Jail.